Project

 It's packaged and available on all major distros.

-#7 Updated by Sputnick over 15 years ago
+#7 Updated by Sputnick about 16 years ago

 This is a very hackish solution, and one that is bound to fail if multiple users connect to IRC at roughly the same time (which is quite common upon a quasselcore restart, for example).